Karen Levin, Ph.D Speech Therapist, Johannesburg

-The idea is that the user selects a symbol or set of symbols, and the machine either speaks a pre-recorded message (a digital message), or the person using the device generates a message that the machine then speaks (a synthesized message).
-(Digitized speech is prerecorded human speech.
-Synthesized speech is computer generated).
+The idea is that the user selects a symbol or set of symbols, and the machine either speaks a pre-recorded message (a digital message), or the person using the device generates a message that the machine then speaks (a synthesised message).
+(Digitised speech is prerecorded human speech.
+Synthesised speech is computer generated).

-Single message VOCAs: A single message is recorded and spoken.
+Single message SGDs: A single message is recorded and spoken.
 Usually one can change the message whenever required.

-Message Sequencer VOCAs: These devices record a number of messages in a sequence.
+Message Sequencer SGDs: These devices record a number of messages in a sequence.

 The symbols are presented in different ways:

-Overlay VOCAs: Overlays with pictures, symbols or words are placed are placed over the keys.
+Overlay SGDs: Overlays with pictures, symbols or words are placed are placed over the keys.
 The use presses or touches one of these symbols to choose which message should be spoken.

-Dynamic Screen VOCAs : These devices display symbols or graphics on a screen rather than on paper overlays.
+Dynamic Screen SGDs : These devices display symbols or graphics on a screen rather than on paper overlays.